nushell/nushell.github.io/book/plugins.md

 The simplest way to debug a plugin is to print to stderr; plugins' standard error streams are redirected through Nu and displayed to the user.

+### Tracing

+The Nu plugin protocol message stream may be captured for diagnostic purposes using [trace_nu_plugin](https://crates.io/crates/trace_nu_plugin/).

+**WARNING: trace output will accumulate for as long as the plugin is installed with the trace wrapper.
+Large files are possible.
+Be sure to remove the plugin with `plugin rm` when finished tracing, and reinstall without the trace wrapper.**

 ## Help

 Nu's plugin documentation is a work in progress.
 If you're unsure about something, the #plugins channel on [the Nu Discord](https://discord.gg/NtAbbGn) is a great place to ask questions!